jeffhandley/QuickReactions/_tutorial/12-server-rendering.md

 `ReferenceError: timestampElement is not defined`

-This confused me for a while, but after some investigation (removing some of the inline script and building it back up), I found that the JSX parser is trying to process the contents of the `&lt;script&gt;` tag.
+This confused me for a while, but after some investigation (removing some of the inline script and building it back up), I found that the JSX parser is trying to process the contents of the `<script>` tag.
 When the `setInterval` statement is evaluated, the `{ timestampElement.setState...` is actually processed on the server!

 Additionally, I saw that the `document.getElementById("reactContainer")` statement's quotes were also getting escaped by the rendering, and I couldn't find a straight-forward day to address that.

-Ugh - so I've now learned that combining inline `&lt;script&gt;` tags and JSX is not a good recipe.
+Ugh - so I've now learned that combining inline `<script>` tags and JSX is not a good recipe.
 We'll need a different approach.
 We'll go with a simple solution for the moment and just extract that code out into a separate JS file--one specifically for this page.

 Let's create a top-level `assets` folder and create this file as `assets/index.js`.